Snook (comedian): Snook

-Snook, Soucy's most popular character has been described as "a street-smart corner boy" and is said to come from St. John's, Newfoundland.
+Snook is Soucy's most popular character.
+The character has been described as "a street-smart corner boy" and is said to come from St. John's, Newfoundland.
 He has a recognizable slicked-back hairstyle and is usually seen holding a cigarette.
 Snook performs at various comedy festivals and venues, hosts television series, and has released several comedy CDs and DVDs.
 He also appeared in his own segment Stuff about Stuff, on the NTV Evening Newshour.